MarloBennett/Basic-Portfolio/README.md

 # Basic-Portfolio

-Creates a one-page portfolio website to match supplied images.
+Creates a multi-page portfolio website to match supplied images.

 Technologies used:
 * HTML